JCopelandLab/noteApp-1/backend_noteApp/README.md

 // ..
 }

-There is no need to use the full path to nodemon in the script, node_modules/.bin/nodemon, as npm can automatically look for the executable file in that directory.
+There is no need to use the full path to nodemon in the script;
+node_modules/.bin/nodemon.
+NPM can automatically look for the executable file in that directory.

 We can now start the server in application development mode with the command